Atyap: Barter trade era – 18th century

 The leaders of both parties thereafter appointed officials to see to the agreement's successful implementation.
-The Hausa leader of caravans (Hausa: madugu) appointed an itinerate settlement prince (Hausa: magajin zango) who resided in Zangon Katab, to collect duties from the itinerate traders (Hausa: fatake) from where their Atyap hosts were paid for peace, security and the provision of land for the itinerate settlement (Hausa: zango) establishment.
+The Hausa leader of caravans (Hausa: madugu) appointed an itinerant settlement prince (Hausa: magajin zango) who resided in Zangon Katab, to collect duties from the itinerant traders (Hausa: fatake) from where their Atyap hosts were paid for peace, security and the provision of land for the itinerant settlement (Hausa: zango) establishment.
 The Atyap also appointed a prince, heir to the clan head (Tyap: nggwon a̱tyia̱khwop or nggwon a̱tyia̱nwap; Hausa: magaji), who ensured traders' safety within and outside the perimeters of Atyapland and mobilized armed youths to accompany traders from Magwafan (Hausa: Bakin Kogi) up to the Ham area and then return.
 He also ensured that sufficient land was allocated for the Zango market and for the residence of the traders, through the clan head (Tyap: a̱tyia̱khwop or a̱tyia̱nwap).

 The reluctance of Hausa traders and their leaders to pay for the tribute meant for their protection to the Atyap became a major cause of breach to the agreement and this led to insecurity in the area.
-The Hausa of the settlement instead began to support the Hausa Kings in Kauru and Zaria to use their forces to subdue the entire states along the trading routes so their traders could be free from tribute payment and highwaymen.
+The Hausa of the settlement instead began to support the Hausa kings in Kauru and Zaria to use their forces to subdue the entire states along the trading routes so their traders could be free from tribute payment and highwaymen.

 Achi et al. (2019) also reported that the Atyap in 1780 withdrew their armed escorts and used them to attack the Hausa settlement of Zangon Katab, leading to the sacking of the settlement which remained empty for many years.